 - Nominees must be a full-time tenured or tenure-track member of the Graduate Faculty for a minimum of ONE year at the time of nomination and must have taught at least TWO graduate courses during the preceding two years.
-A faculty member may receive the Outstanding Faculty Award for Graduate Education only once in three years.
+A faculty member may receive the Outstanding Graduate Faculty Award only once in three years.

 - Faculty may be nominated by other faculty, or may nominate themselves for this award.
-Awards committee members may not nominate other faculty and remain on the awards committee.
 Awards committee members and/or department heads may not nominate other faculty and remain on the awards committee.
 Awards committee members for this year are Dean, Department heads, the prior year’s recipient, and Assistant Dean for Graduate Studies.

 - The emphasis for this award is placed on outstanding teaching, mentoring or research efforts in the graduate program.

 - Nominees will be evaluated on the basis of a dossier not more than two pages documenting outstanding contributions to graduate education.
 The dossier should provide specific evidence of outstanding performance in one or more, not necessarily all, of the categories listed below:

 - Commitment to academic excellence through innovative instructional delivery and/or development of graduate instructional programs.